SamuelNaiwo/2tier_architecture_deployment_aws/README.md

 11. Check to see if MongoDB is active and running `sudo systemctl status mongod`

+## Connect App and DB Instance

-12. Open app instace and cd into home folder.
+1. Open app instace and cd into home folder.

-13. Open your .bashrc folder with `sudo nano .bashrc`
+2. Open your .bashrc folder with `sudo nano .bashrc`

-14. Scroll down to the bottom of the file and enter your new environment variable.
+3. Scroll down to the bottom of the file and enter your new environment variable.

 ```
 export DB_HOST=mongodb://<pubic IP>:27017/posts
 ```

-15. Referesh your .bashrc folder `source .bashrc`
+4. Referesh your .bashrc folder `source .bashrc`

-16. Change directory into app folder.
+5. Change directory into app folder.

-17. Seed the data to database with `node seeds/seed.js`
+6. Seed the data to database with `node seeds/seed.js`

-18. Run the app `node app.js`
+7. Run the app `node app.js`

     ![Alt text](img/app%20running%20with%20DB.png)